Davina McCall health update issued after urgent brain tumour surgery

 McCall said the 14mm benign tumour – called a colloid cyst – is so rare that it affects just three in a million people.

-The presenter’s partner, hairstylist Michael Douglas, posted an update on her condition on Instagram, telling the Masked Singer judge’s fans: “Davina is out of surgery and according to the surgeon it was textbook.”
+On Monday (18 November), the presenter’s partner, hairstylist Michael Douglas, posted an update on her condition on Instagram, telling the Masked Singer judge’s fans: “Mega progress these last 24 hours.
+Massive relief to see some light breaking through.
+Thanks for all the good vibes coming in from all angles.
+Up and up.”

+He added: “Update folks.
+Thanks so much to all the well wishers.
+She really has made an enormous leap forward in the last 24 hours.
+She is out of ICU.
+She is ‘loving awareness’.
+Thank you xx Michael.

-He continued: “She’s currently recovering in ICU as a precaution, as you can imagine she’s utterly exhausted.
+He wrote: ‘As you can imagine she’s utterly exhausted.
 Thanks so much for all the love from everyone on here.. it’s powerful stuff, we are super grateful.”

-It comes after McCall shared a video on Instagram in which she revealed her diagnosis.

-She said: “I’m posting this.
-It will be Friday morning, and I’m doing it because a few months ago, I did a menopause talk for a company, and they offered me a health scan in return, which I thought I was going to ace, but it turned out I had a benign brain tumour called a colloid cyst, which is very rare, three in a million.
+She told her followers: “A few months ago, I did a menopause talk for a company, and they offered me a health scan in return, which I thought I was going to ace, but it turned out I had a benign brain tumour called a colloid cyst, which is very rare, three in a million.

 “And so I slightly put my head in the sand for a while, and then I saw quite a few neurosurgeons.
 I got lots of opinions, and I realised that I have to get it taken out.”